Ford Mustang (third generation): 1987–1993

 In August 1986, the Mustang received a facelift for the 1987 model year on both the interior and exterior.
 The front end was restyled to look more like the SVO which gave the car more of an "Aero" look, in keeping with Ford's overall modern styling direction.
 The interior received an all-new dash, center console, and revised seat and door trim.
 With the SVO discontinued, models were now pared down to LX and GT.
 Taillights on the LX were revised with clear lenses for the turn signals while the GT now wore specific body-colored triple-louvered lenses.
 The quarter glass windows lost their louvers and now sported a single larger flush piece of glass lettered with "Mustang" at the bottom rear corners.
 The GT models featured new round fog lamps and gained aerodynamic lower bodyside skirting as well as new turbine style 15 in wheels.
 The 302 cuin Mustangs became popular with the aftermarket performance industry.
 The V6 option was discontinued while the 2.3 L four-cylinder gained fuel injection, leaving only the 2.3 L four-cylinder and the 302 cuin V8.

 V8-powered Mustangs received E7TE heads and forged aluminum pistons with valve reliefs in 1987, as opposed to the flat-tops used in the previous year.
 The E7 cylinder heads were sourced from the truck line after the 1986 swirl-port design demonstrated performance problems.
 Power ratings increased to 225 hp and 300 ft.lbf of torque.
 No major changes were seen for 1988, although the T-top roof option for hatchbacks was discontinued midyear.

 For 1989, the Mustang's speed density computer system was replaced with a mass air system (1988 Mustangs sold in California also had the MAF system).
 This change slightly reduced factory horsepower, but it made Mustangs much easier to modify.
 With the mass air system, changes made to the intake, engine, and exhaust system would be recognized and compensated for by the ECU, resulting in a correct air/fuel ratio and optimum power.
-Ford's only gesture at a 25th Anniversary Mustang was a small, passenger-side dashboard emblem with a galloping-horse logo affixed to all models built between 27 March 1989, and the end of model-year 1990.
-Finally, in 1989, Ford resources began to focus on the next Mustang, due to its debut in late 1993.
+Ford's only gesture at a 25th Anniversary Mustang was a small, passenger-side dashboard emblem with a galloping-horse logo affixed to all models built between 27 March 1989, and the end of the 1990 model year.
+Finally, in 1989, Ford resources began to focus on the next Mustang, due to debut in late 1993.
 Through its retirement in 1993, there would be few changes in the model line, but the changes would be visual.